galexynye/midi-sequencing/src/pages/article/2018-11-19-controlling-logic-with-a-midi-controller/index.md

 You might have quite a bit of fiddling around until you find what fits your workflow or if using a controller works for you at all.

 If you would like additional help or have any suggestions feel free to contact me.
-Anyone interested in 1-On-1 lessons in music production, theory and technology please checkout out <a href="/lessons">the lessons page</a> for more details.
+Anyone interested in 1-On-1 lessons in music production, theory and technology please checkout out <a href="/learn#lessons">lessons on the learn page</a> for more details.